Jan Křen: Career

-The President of Germany awarded Jan Křen the Order of Merit of the Federal Republic of Germany in 2000.
-In 2002, Czech Republic President Vaclav Havel, a fellow Charter 77 signatory, awarded Křen the Medal of Merit.
+President of Germany awarded Křen the Order of Merit of the Federal Republic of Germany in 2000.
+In 2002, President of the Czech Republic Vaclav Havel, a fellow Charter 77 signatory, awarded Křen the Medal of Merit.
 He also won the 2006 Magnesia Litera book award for best educational book for "Two Centuries of Central Europe."

+Death

-Křen is believed to have contracted COVID-19 at the nursing home where he lived in the Michle district of Prague in March 2020.
-He died from the illness on 7 April 2020, at the age of 89 during the COVID-19 pandemic in the Czech Republic.
+Křen was believed to have contracted COVID-19 at the nursing home where he lived in the Michle district of Prague in March 2020.
+On 7 April 2020, he died from at the age of 89 due to the COVID-19 pandemic in the Czech Republic.